What is stereo?

 discusses HDTV, resolution, and color gamut in detail.

-or sometimes as UHD1) increases video resolution and
+as 4K, increases video resolution and expands color gamut

 Although UHD 8K TVs are available, 8K programing sources